AP Course Audit

 AP Macroeconomics resource requirements:

-The school ensures that each student has a college-level macroeconomic textbook (in print or electronic format) for individual use inside and outside the classroom.
+- The school ensures that each student has a college-level macroeconomic textbook (in print or electronic format) for individual use inside and outside the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - Anderson, David, and Margaret Ray.
-Krugman’s Economics for AP.
-Worth Publishers.
+Krugman’s Economics for the AP Course.
+BFW Publishers/Worth.

 - Arnold, Roger A. Economics.
 Mason, OH: South-Western Cengage Learning.

 - Bade, Robin, and Michael Parkin.
 Foundations of Economics, AP Edition.
 Upper Saddle River, NJ: Pearson.